codedthemes/berry-free-react-admin-template/README.md

 **API Server Descriptor** - POSTMAN Collection

-The API Server definition is provided by the [Nodejs API Server](https://github.com/app-generator/api-server-nodejs)
+The API Server signature is provided by the [Unified API Definition](https://docs.appseed.us/boilerplate-code/api-unified-definition)

-- [API POSTMAN Collection](https://github.com/app-generator/api-server-nodejs/blob/master/media/api.postman_collection.json) - can be used to mock (simulate) the backend server or code a new one in your preferred framework.
+- [API POSTMAN Collection](https://github.com/app-generator/api-server-unified/blob/main/api.postman_collection.json) - can be used to mock (simulate) the backend server or code a new one in your preferred framework.

 <br />